 1. Choosing the Best Cuts for a Smoked Roast Beef

 There’s no reason why you can’t enjoy finger-licking roast beef if you have an electric smoker sitting on your deck.
-Roast beef generally cooks on a high temperature to caramelize the outside and then on a lower temperature to melt the meat.
+Roast beef generally cooks at a high temperature to caramelize the outside and then at a lower temperature to melt the meat.
 Here are our top-recommended cuts for an aromatic and sumptuously tender smoked roast beef.

 1. Beef Brisket

 A beef brisket tops the list for most people because it’s certainly the best cut for smoking roast beef.
 As the king of BBQ, this cut has it all.
 Tender yet tough and oozing with luscious flavors, a brisket forms a tasty coat of bark on the top as it cooks inside a smoker.
 It doesn’t require brining or a lot of flavors because the flavor is all in the meat cut itself.